LisaLReynolds/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A Rock, Paper, Scissors game build with JavaScript
+A Rock, Paper, Scissors game built with JavaScript